 Priority Issue Teams

-COASTAL RESILIENCE – The existing Resilience Team will continue many of its successful actions and explore others that have immediate effects on our ability to respond to natural and man-made hazards.
-This team will continue to be led by the State of Mississippi, Department of Marine Resources.
+COASTAL RESILIENCE – The Resilience Team addresses many of its successful actions and explores others that have immediate effects on our ability to respond to natural and man-made hazards.
+This team is led by the State of Mississippi, Department of Marine Resources.
 Click here to contact the Coastal Resilience Team Coordinator.

-DATA & MONITORING – This new team will incorporate the water quality monitoring efforts as well as many of the data and data acquisition efforts of the Ecosystems Team.
-This team will be led by the State of Florida, Department of Environmental Protection.
+DATA & MONITORING – This new team incorporates the water quality monitoring efforts as well as many of the former data and data acquisition efforts of the old Ecosystems Team.
+This team is led by the State of Florida, Department of Environmental Protection.
 Click here to contact the Data & Monitoring Team Coordinator.

-EDUCATION & ENGAGEMENT – This existing team will shift its focus to providing education, outreach and engagement to the other team projects and programs.
-It is looking to incorporate a wide variety of audiences including Coastal Trainers, Outreach Specialists, and K–12 educator.
-It will be led by the State of Alabama and coordinated by Dauphin Island Sea Lab.
+EDUCATION & ENGAGEMENT – This team focuses on providing education, outreach and engagement to the other team projects and programs.
+It incorporates a wide variety of audiences including Coastal Trainers, Outreach Specialists, and K–12 educators.
+It is led by the State of Alabama and coordinated by Dauphin Island Sea Lab.
 Click here to contact the Education & Engagement Team Coordinator.

-HABITAT RESOURCES – The existing Habitat Conservation and Restoration Team will continue many of its very successful actions and incorporate some currently being addressed by the Ecosystems Team.
-This team will be led by the State of Louisiana, Coastal Protection and Restoration Authority.
+HABITAT RESOURCES – The Habitat Resources Team (formerly Habitat Conservation and Restoration) continues many very successful actions and incorporates some from the former Ecosystems Team.
+This team is led by the State of Louisiana, Coastal Protection and Restoration Authority.
 Click here to contact the Habitat Team Coordinator.

-WATER RESOURCES – By combining focus areas of the Water Quality PIT and the Nutrients PIT, the new Water Resources team will have a chance to address multiple focus areas related to water quality and quantity in the region.
-This team will be led by the State of Mississippi, Department Environmental Quality.
+WATER RESOURCES – By combining focus areas of the former Water Quality and Nutrients teams, the Water Resources team addresses multiple focus areas related to water quality and quantity in the region.
+This team is led by the State of Mississippi, Department Environmental Quality.
 Click here to contact the Water Resources Team Coordinator.

 WILDLIFE & FISHERIES – This new team was developed out of a need to provide a venue for agencies and organizations working directly with wildlife and fisheries issues on a regional basis.
-This team will have an opportunity to develop its own focus areas and action items.
-It will be led by the State of Texas, Commission for Environmental Quality, and coordinated by the Harte Research Institute.
+This team is working on its own focus areas and action items.
+It is led by the State of Texas, Commission for Environmental Quality, and coordinated by the Harte Research Institute.
 Click here to contact the Wildlife & Fisheries Team Coordinator.

-In addition to the above changes in the Priority Issue Teams, GOMA teams will also tackle several cross-PIT regional initiatives, including:
+In addition to the above changes in the Priority Issue Teams, GOMA teams work together on three cross-PIT regional initiatives, including: